cpraveen/numa/integrate.md

 \lim_{n \to \infty} \norm{f - f_n}_\infty = 0
 $$

-i.e., they converge pointwise sense.
+i.e., they converge uniformly and also in a pointwise sense.
 Then define

 $$
 I_n(f) = \int_a^b f_n(x) \ud x = I(f_n)